Skip to main content

 Bragioli

-Beef olives - thin beef slices rolled with breadcrumb stuffing (eggs, bacon, parsley), braised in red wine sauce.
-Italian-influenced dish popular in Gozo and traditional family cooking.
+Beef olives: thin slices of beef rolled around a breadcrumb stuffing of eggs, bacon, and parsley, then braised in red wine sauce.
+The Italian-influenced dish shows up often in Gozo and in home kitchens.

 Hobz biz-Zejt